danja/chatterbox/README.md

 ## Introduction

-Not long ago I rediscovered an electronics magazine article I first saw whilst still at school, around 1979 : Chatterbox.
+Not long ago I rediscovered an electronics magazine article I first saw whilst still at school, around 1979 : [Chatterbox](https://github.com/danja/chatterbox/blob/master/reference/Chatterbox-1976.pdf).
 It was a design for a simple speech synthesizer, controlled by means of a joystick, switches etc. I wanted to build one then; now ever more so.

 ![Original Chatterbox](https://github.com/danja/chatterbox/blob/master/reference/original-chatterbox.png "Original Chatterbox")

-The implementation then was with a handful of ICs, now I'd like to try something similar based around microcontroller(s).
+The (mighty elegant) implementation then was with a handful of ICs, now I'd like to try something similar based around microcontroller(s).
 Also ties in nicely with other projects I have on the go.

-The rational e for having such a machine is well made in the magazine article.
+The rationale for having such a machine is well made in the magazine article.
 But given a microcontroller, it should be relatively straightforward to add features such as MIDI I/O interface to make it a modern musical instrument, Web interface for the IoT, whatever.
 Should be fun.

 On looking around this domain a little, some key material on numerically modelling the physics of human speech can be found in the work of Klatt (links below).